 Where To Watch NFL Football In Austin

 Parlor & Yard (601 West Sixth Street) is where you’ll find a huge gathering of the Austin Buffalo Bills Backers — they’ve added more shade and fans so the Texas heat isn’t quite so bad for the watch parties.
-A smaller group can also be found at Nickel City (1133 East 11th Street), which will be kicking off the Bills’ season with a huge tailgate party.
+And the East Side Austin Bills Backers can be found at Nickel City (1133 East 11th Street)!
+You can even catch the Buffalo Bills season kickoff party at Nickel City before the Bill’s first game!

 “Where Austin Meets Boston” B.D.
 Riley’s is home to the largest New England Patriots fan club in Texas.
-Watch EVERY Pats game with the Austin New England Patriots Fan Club at B. D. Riley’s Irish Pub (1905 Aldrich St, Mueller 78723) inside or on the patio, on big HDTVs with sound.
+Watch EVERY Pats game with the Austin New England Patriots Fan Club at B. D. Riley’s Irish Pub (1905 Aldrich Street) inside or on the patio, on big HDTVs with sound.

-It looks like fans of the Denver Broncos meet at various places around Austin, but you can keep up with them via this Meetup group.
-You can also find the Broncoholics on Facebook where it appears they meet up at The Local – Mockingbird Saloon (2610 Guadalupe).
+It looks like fans of the Denver Broncos meet at various places around Austin, but you can keep up with the Broncoholics on Facebook where it appears they meet up at Lavaca St Bar – South Lamar (3121 South Lamar).

-Kansas City Chiefs fans can mingle with other arrowheads at The Tavern (922 West 12th Street).
+Kansas City Chiefs fans can mingle with other arrowheads at The Tavern (922 West 12th Street) and Concrete Cowboy Bar (719 West Sixth Street).
 Those up north can also join others from this Meetup group at Third Base in Round Rock (3107 South IH 35, Round Rock).

 The Los Angeles Chargers contingent of fans has a permanent watch spot in Austin at Dogwood Rock Rose (11420 Rock Rose Avenue).